The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 ILLINI BLUFFS TIGERS

 .: Taylor Bruninga was a force to reckon with in 2016!
 Despite his team’s loss to Cloverdale, Indiana- Bruninga was unstoppable as he scored 37 points and snared 17 rebounds.
 Bruninga was named Co-Player of the Game and was named the Most Outstanding Player in the 2016 Shootout Series.
-Bruninga is currently playing for Illinois State University.
+Bruninga finished his basketball career at Illinois State University.